WISAT’s main office is in Ontario, Canada.

 She has served on several national and international boards.
 These include the Advisory Board of the Lemelson Foundation; Technical Advisory Board of the World Bank’s Energy Sector Management Assistance Program; International Advisory Board of the Legatum Centre at Massachusetts Institute of Technology; Vice- President of the World Bioenergy Association; the Institute for Security Studies; the African Conservation Centre; the GoDown Arts Centre; Commissioner on the Commission on Sustainable Agriculture and Climate Change; co-Chair of the International Assessment of Agricultural Science and Technology for Development; Board of Trustees of Biovision Africa; and Founder/Trustee of Development Trust Innovation Africa.

-Kate Wild, Independent Consultant, ICT, Canada
+Kate Wild, International Development Consultant, ICT, Canada

 Kate Wild is an independent consultant in information and development whose experience spans several generations of technology and development theory and combines program and senior management responsibilities.